Everyone’s looking to maximise their space, but when that space is already small it becomes crucial to use it wisely.

 The best part: These tiny nooks tend to be out of the way, so making use of them isn’t taking up any additional real estate.

 Go Low For Storage

 Finding storage in a tiny space is usually the biggest concern.

 There’s always a balance to be struck between having enough storage for all of your things and trying not to crowd out the area you need for the room’s real function.

 And while you can (and should) always try downsizing your stuff, you can also upsize your storage.
-You can do that by utilising awkward spaces beneath stairs, desks, and beds.
+You can do that by utilizing awkward spaces beneath stairs, desks, and beds.

 Shelving under stairs can be both functional and make a space pop.
-On one hand rollout storage under a bed is a staple of space-conscious storage.
+On one hand, rollout storage under a bed is a staple of space-conscious storage.
 Take care not to clutter these areas of course!
-Remember well-organised drawers and shelves will keep things both neat and tucked out of sight.
+Remember well-organized drawers and shelves will keep things both neat and tucked out of sight.

 Besides storage, the other drawback to a small space is that it can feel cramped and uncomfortable.